The Best Storytellers? Calgary's people.

 What is your favourite place to go in the city?

 Glenmore Park, Crescent Hill, anywhere on the Bow River Pathways and Central Memorial Park are where I’ll go for silence, reflection, and solitude.
 The three Gurdwaras (Sikh Temples) in the Northeast are always a favourite place to meditate and interact with other members of my cultural and religious community.
-And Una, Deville, Jurees, National and any number of bars and restaurants in this city to satisfy hunger and thirst.
+I like Una Pizza, Deville, Jurees, National and any number of bars and restaurants in this city to satisfy hunger and thirst.

 What’s your favourite place to eat in Calgary?